SmartGuppy/blog.smartguppy.com/_posts/2017-12-04-Unschooling.md

 ---
 layout: post
-title: Why should I be unschooled?
+title: "Why should I be unschooled?"
-excerpt: Why should I be unschooled?
+excerpt: "Why should I be unschooled?"
 categories: articles
-tags:
+tags: [sample-post, link-post]
-  - sample-post
-  - readability
-  - test
-author: shen
-comments: true
-share: true
 ---
 ## Why should I be unschooled.